 Playing superhero gives kids one opportunity to role-play the concept of good and fair.
-Almost of all of childhood is spent pretending.
+Almost all of childhood is spent pretending.
 A tea party with stuffed animals, dinosaurs that crush cars or scoring touchdowns on the sofa are common perfections of childhood.
 Superheroes offer the most enticing make-believe to believe.
 Let’s set aside the intangible powers of superheroes.
 Look at them on a generic level.
 Disregard their wide range of means and methods.
 All of them are great at problem solving, help others, care about their community and exhibit courage.

 I am 100% in support of Superherosim.